3 Examples Of Strategic Human Resource Management From Top Companies

 Still too few companies are truly dedicated to improving their HR practices for better business performance.
 As we’ve touched upon, it requires letting HR out of its silo and away from purely administrative operations.

 Here are three top companies that demonstrate exemplary strategic human resource management.

-True to their industry, CISCO developed their own HR technology to guide strategy and better serve the needs of the business.
+True to their industry, CISCO developed their own HRM technology to guide strategy and better serve the needs of the business.

-This approach allows managers to put together the right team they need to complete a particular project, and employees the opportunity to learn by working on a project that helps them meet a particular goal.
+This approach allows managers to put together the best team needed to complete a particular project, and employees the opportunity to learn by working on a project that helps them meet a particular goal.

 Senior managers can also access real-time intelligence on team performance, how they produce results, execute priorities, and levels of engagement.

-They call this a ‘one-size-fits-one’ experience and it seems to be working.
+Cisco calls this a ‘one-size-fits-one’ employee experience and it seems to be working.
 CISCO is ranked number one in Fortune’s Best 100 Companies To Work For and is able to attract top talent to help meet business goals.

-The People Managing People blog, podcast, and community exists to help you become a better leader of people and catalyst for healthy company culture.
+The People Managing People community exists to help you become a better leader of people and catalyst for healthy company culture.
 Our community is a space for experienced people managers and culture creators to develop as leaders and connect with other like-minded individuals.